ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 * `coverage_probability.npy`: a tensor of coverage probabilities.
 * `coverage_plot.pdf`: a plot visualizing the coverage probabilities.

-If sim_dataset is set to True, the test dataset will be generated in each round.
+If `sim_dataset` is set to `True`, the test dataset will be generated in each round.
 Otherwise, it is assumed that the directory specified in the `dataset_path` field under `test_dataset_loader` contains a pre-generated test dataset for each round.